 1. Agnolo Bronzino, Portrait of a Lady with a Lapdog

 Here, two pairs of focused and sharp eyes, the lady with the dog, carefully observe us.
 The lady seems to be looking at us a little ironically, with the slightest of smiles on her lips, while the dog is mistrustful, almost leaning back into the lady’s arm for protection.
 She is a very self-assured figure.
 Ascertaining her position is simple with all available attributes: rich jewelry, a beautiful dress made of the richest of materials, the massive chair, and even the dog plays its part.

 It is interesting how similar the gaze of the pet is to that of his owner.
 He is a tiny lapdog of a rich lady, confirming her status but also her fidelity and virtues.
 The dress is so sumptuous that it almost lives a life of its own, becoming the striking splash of color in this otherwise austere painting.

 2. Titian, Venus of Urbino

-There is nothing austere about this painting.
-It is typically thought to be ordered by Duke of Urbino Guidobaldo II Della Rovere as a gift for his young wife, Giulia Varano.
+Conversely, there is nothing austere about this painting.
+It is typically thought to be ordered by Duke of Urbino, Guidobaldo II Della Rovere, as a gift for his young wife, Giulia Varano.
 Venus lies on the bed, looking straight at the viewer.
 Her pose and directness of her gaze create the sensual and erotic tension.
 On the right side of the painting, where we seem to be getting out of the spell of her eyes, we see a dog and two servants in the background.
-The dog here is believed to be the symbol of fidelity, indicating that the women’s direct gaze and sensual body is meant only for her husband.
+Some believe that the dog here is the symbol of fidelity, indicating that the women’s direct gaze and sensual body is only for her husband.

 3. Titian, Clarissa Strozzi